UCLALibrary/research-tips/_posts/2010-01-11-integrating-citations.markdown

       <div class="collapsible-body">
       <div class="intro"><b>Example:</b></div>
       <div class="col s12 m5;m8"><p class="two"><markgreen>The spatial implications of this thinking are manifest in the</markgreen> " <markyellow>concentric ring model</markyellow> " <markgreen>of urban expansion and its variants</markgreen> ( <markyellow>Harris and Ullman, 1945</markyellow> )</p></div>
-     <div> <p>While block or even whole-sentence citations are rare in most scientific research papers, there is often a need to quote specific terms or phrases that were first coined by a certain source or that were well-explained in a specific paper. </p></div>
+     <div> <p>While block or even whole-sentence quotations are rare in most scientific research papers, there is often a need to quote specific terms or phrases that were first coined by a certain source or that were well-explained in a specific paper. </p></div>
       </div>
     </li>